-Full-time students under 19 working for nonprofit religious, educational, library, or community service organizations may be paid at a lower rate per hour, and 14 and 15 year olds who do not work more than 24 hours per week may be paid at a lower rate per hour.
+Full-time students under 19 working for nonprofit religious, educational, library, or community service organizations may be paid 90% of the minimum wage (currently $9.09 per hour).
+Employees under the age of 16 who do not work more than 24 hours per week may be paid 75% of the minimum wage (currently $7.58 per hour).

 The following employees are not covered by Rhode Island's minimum wage law:

 Do not delay in contacting the Rhode Island Department of Labor and Training.
 There are strict time deadlines in which charges of wage-and-hour violations must be filed.
 In order for the Department to act on your behalf, you must file your claim within three years.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the Department.
+It may be helpful to consult with an attorney prior to filing your claim, but it is not necessary to have an attorney to file your claim with the Department.

 Rhode Island Department of Labor and Training